Facebook Pixel How to Create a Reflection in Photoshop (6 Easy Steps)

 Figure #14

-• it is a 5 image HDR, tone mapped in Photomatix and finished using LR4
+• It is a 5-image HDR, tone-mapped in Photomatix and finished using Lightroom.

-• during the longest exposure of my bracketed series a kid on a skateboard, carrying a goldfish in a bag skated right through the parking lot in front of me.
+• During the longest exposure of my bracketed series, a kid on a skateboard – carrying a goldfish in a bag! – skated right through the parking lot in front of me.
 Why didn’t he show up?
-Because my exposure was 30 seconds long and if you aren’t there for more than 1/2 the time you will not appear.
+Because my exposure was 30 seconds long, and since he wasn’t there for more than half the time, he didn’t appear.

 Read more from our Post Production category